vuejs/devtools-v6/README.md

 **Make sure you are using Node 6+ and NPM 3+**

 1. Clone this repo
+2. `cd vue-devtools` the newly created folder
-2. `yarn install`
+2. run `yarn install`
-3. `yarn run build`
+3. then run `yarn run build`
-4. Open Chrome extension page
+4. Open the Chrome extension page (currently under Menu > More Tools > Extensions)
-5. Check "developer mode"
+5. Check "developer mode" on the top-right corner
-6. Click "load unpacked extension", and choose `shells/chrome`.
+6. Click the "load unpacked" button on the left, and choose the folder: `vue-devtools/packages/shell-chrome/`
-7. You can also use `yarn dev:chrome` to build & watch the unpacked extension.
+7. Alternatilvely to step 3, you can also use `yarn dev:chrome` to build & watch the unpacked extension

+When using Npm, just replace `yarn` with `npm`.

 ### Development

 1. Clone this repo
-2. `yarn install`
+2. run `yarn install`
-3. `yarn run dev`
+3. then run `yarn run dev`
 4. A plain shell with a test app will be available at `localhost:8100`.

+When using Npm, just replace `yarn` with `npm`.

 ### Testing as Firefox addon